RyanJulyan/Flask-BDA/README.md

 ## Step 3:
 ### Fully functional pages

-> Auto generated views fully functional interactive pages, easily managed per module.
+> Auto-generated views fully functional interactive pages, easily managed per module.

 > Out of the box, Admin and Mobile views are generated.

-> API's are created automatically with a Swagger front-end and machine-friendly interface.
+> APIs are created automatically with a Swagger front-end and machine-friendly interface.

 ## Step 4:
 ### Customize

 > Configure reports to your specific needs and share them with your team and clients.

-> White your own custom code in an isolated module so you do not affect other modules.
+> Write custom code in an isolated module so you do not affect other modules.

 ## Step 5:
 ### Deploy